Ads

 The flame for the torch in Figure is set by first closing the oxygen valve below the cutting lever and fully opening the oxygen valve on the handle.
 (This supplies the high-pressure oxygen blast when the cutting lever is actuated.)
 The acetylene valve on the handle is then opened and the torch is lit with a striker.
 The acetylene flame is increased until the black soot is gone.
 Then, open the oxygen valve below the cutting lever and adjust the flame to neutral.
 If more heat is needed, open the valves to add more acetylene and oxygen.
 Actuate the cutting lever and readjust the preheat flame to neutral if necessary.

-Proper instruction and practice provides the knowledge and skill to become proficient in the technique needed to cut with a torch.
+Proper instruction and practice provide the knowledge and skill to become proficient in the technique needed to cut with a torch.
 Hold the torch in either hand, whichever is most comfortable.
 Use the thumb of that hand to operate the oxygen cutting lever.
 Use the other hand to rest the torch on and steady it along the cut line.

 Begin at the edge of the metal and hold the tip perpendicular to the surface, preheating until the spot turns bright red.
 Lightly depress the cutting lever to allow a shower of sparks and molten metal to blow through the cut.
 Fully depress the cutting lever and move the torch slowly in the direction of the intended cut.